HL7/fhir-qi-core/input/pages/qi-elements.md

 **Must Have:**
+* subject: (QI) The subject of the report - usually, but not always, the patient
 * status: (QI)registered \| partial \| preliminary \| final +
 * category: (QI) Service Category
 * code: (QI) QI-Core Report Code
-* subject: (QI) The subject of the report - usually, but not always, the patient
-* media.link: Reference to the image source

 **QI Elements:**
-* encounter: (QI) Health care event when test ordered
 * effective[x]: (QI) Diagnostically relevant time (typically the time of the procedure)
-* issued: (QI) DateTime this version was made
-* performer: (QI) Responsible Diagnostic Service
 * result: (QI) Observations
 * imagingStudy: (QI) Reference to full details of imaging associated with the diagnostic report
+* issued: (QI) DateTime this version was made
 * media: (QI) Key images associated with this report
+* encounter: (QI) Health care event when test ordered
+* performer: (QI) Responsible Diagnostic Service

 **Primary code path:** code
 <br>
-(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#retrieve)
+(PCPath) This element is the primary code path for this resource [CQL Retrieve](https://cql.hl7.org/02-authorsguide.html#filtering-with-terminology)
 <br>